dodyeid/Jeopardy-Thesis/README.md

 # Gender Differences in Risk Preference on Jeopardy
 This repository examines wagering decisions on the game show Jeopardy to compare risk preference differences between men and women.
-The final PDF of the thesis can be found in the folder "Final Thesis" under the name "thesis_itself."
+The final PDF of the thesis can be found in the folder "Final Thesis."

 ## Scraping the J!Archive
 The first part of my thesis is scraping www.j-archive.com, an online repository of every Jeopardy game in history.